nhrap-hazus/HHIT/README.md

 2. Download Anaconda for Python 3

 3. Complete the installation.
 During installation, make sure the following options are checked:
    - [x] **Add Anaconda to my PATH environment variable**
    - [x] Register Anaconda as my default Python
-   - [x] Install Anaconda for local user, rather than all users

 ## To Use